alejandrodnm/blog_posts/2018_02_24_living_in_the_shell/01_living_in_the_shell.md

 right it feels once you start using it.

-I use Fedora with Gnome so I just have to open the Tweaks application then Keyword & Mouse -> Aditional Layout Options -> Caps Lock behavior -> Caps Lock is also Ctrl.
+I use Fedora with Gnome so I just have to open the Tweaks application then Keyword & Mouse -> Additional Layout Options -> Caps Lock behavior -> Caps Lock is also Ctrl.